 You can browse this Citizens’ Guide from top to bottom simply by scrolling down.
 If you’re looking for something specific, I recommend using the Search function.
 If you’re looking for something more general, the Categories list is likely the best starting point.
 You might find the category “Advice for Citizens” especially useful, because it includes tips on communicating with your MLA, making a presentation to the Law Amendments Committee, and having an impact on the annual budget.
 The posts on the law-making process and the budget-making process are also good starting points.
 They will lead you deeper into this Citizens’ Guide via the links.
 There’s also a post on all the vocabulary, because the legislature uses a lot of jargon, acronyms and slang.

 I’m going to keep building this Citizens’ Guide in response to events and your questions.
 If you send me your questions, I’ll do my best to answer them.
 Factual questions only, please.
 I won’t answer questions that are partisan, or that are about specific individuals, or that require speculation or opinion.
-To keep this Citizens’ Guide manageable, I’ll answer questions only about how the legislature works, and not about politics or government in general.
+To keep this Citizens’ Guide manageable, I’ll answer questions only about how the legislature works, and not about politics, elections or government in general.

 Every question about the legislature is a good question.
 If you’ve been wondering something about the legislature, then chances are that lots of other people are wondering the same thing.